KimHanjung/KimHanjung.github.io/_pages/about.md

 I am a Ph.D. student at Yonsei University, advised by [Prof. Seon Joo Kim](https://sites.google.com/site/seonjookim/).
 I completed my B.S. in computer science at Yonsei University.

-👀 My research interests mainly lie in computer vision and deep learning, especially in visual understanding.
+👀 My research interests are focused on the exciting fields of computer vision and robot learning, with a particular emphasis on video understanding and its applications.

 <br/>